 monday.com is a platform that helps bring teams together and manage their projects.
 It enables you to track the progress updates and budget approvals.
 This tool allows you to allocate resources efficiently, let your team think creatively, and avoid doing your work twice.

-With the dashboard, you can find out the different tasks to be completed, assignees, statuses, and deadlines.
+With the dashboard, you can determine what tasks need to be completed and monitor assignees, statuses, and deadlines.

 Free plan: 14-day trial.

 Paid plan: $8 per month for one user.